 There is definitely a need for the brands to define what they stand for.
 This is particularly true in the post-COVID-19 era as there is a growing consciousness of the environment we live in and the impact our actions has on it.
 The end consumer is extremely conscientious now and wants to engage with brands with similar values.

 According to Accenture, 65% of consumers are looking to identify themselves in their brands, and more importantly, 43% are switching brands if they don’t align with their beliefs.
 So, just saying that you believe in sustainability is not enough, but you must demonstrate this in practice and processes.
 If you haven’t already done so, you will need to define your why to enhance your brand’s emotional appeal.

 As people conduct more and more tasks online, there is a greater need to provide an exceptional digital user experience.
 Further, digital consumer demands the best experience now otherwise he/she is willing to shift loyalties.
 This is true for B2B tech brands as well.
 Brands increasingly realize that the content needs to be more interactive, fun, engaging, and visually creative to get the maximum Return on Investment (RoI), even in the B2B space.

 Brands were always repurposing the content, but now we see them do it more strategically and for a longer period of time.

 At Deepworkz, typically, we see B2B tech brands creating one long-form content piece and then leveraging it for a long time by producing several smaller content pieces.
 For instance, let’s say a company organized a webinar with two industry thought leaders or clients.
 It can then use this content to produce several shorter videos, social media posts, infographics, blog posts, guest articles and so on.
 This strategy makes it really easier to scale content production.
-At Deepworkz, we started noticing this last year, which is likely to pick up pace this year.
+Our content marketing agency started noticing this last year, which is likely to pick up pace this year.